calico/borzoi/README.md

 [https://www.biorxiv.org/content/10.1101/2023.08.30.555582v1](https://www.biorxiv.org/content/10.1101/2023.08.30.555582v1).

 Borzoi was trained on a large set of RNA-seq experiments from ENCODE and GTEx, as well as re-processed versions of the original Enformer training data (including ChIP-seq and DNase data from ENCODE, ATAC-seq data from CATlas, and CAGE data from FANTOM5).
-Click [here](https://raw.githubusercontent.com/calico/borzoi/main/examples/targets_human.txt) for a list of trained-on experiments.
+Here is a list of trained-on experiments: [human](https://raw.githubusercontent.com/calico/borzoi/main/examples/targets_human.txt) / [mouse](https://raw.githubusercontent.com/calico/borzoi/main/examples/targets_mouse.txt).

 The repository contains example usage code (including jupyter notebooks for predicting and visualizing genetic variants) as well as links for downloading model weights, training data, QTL benchmark tasks, etc.